rtsundland/k8s-cluster-pa/cluster/README.md

 Within OpenEBS you will see how *vdb* and *vdc* are used to create replicated and non-replicated persistent volumes.

+Hot and Warm just coorespond to NVME Drives vs traditional HD drives (spinsters).
+There is a need for both.

+Additionally, some charts will use NFS to mount from TrueNAS Scale directly.
+Plan to add a *Cold* pool using NFS in the future.

 ### NIC Configuration

 Use *VirtIO* Mode for all NICs